How Dan Crenshaw’s feuds with Ted Cruz and MAGA threaten his political future

 Crenshaw, the Navy SEAL who has rocketed to national fame for his confrontational style, has spent years fighting with “Make America Great Again” allies who see him as insufficiently loyal to President Donald Trump.
 Now, days before his primary, Crenshaw’s previously unreported feud with Cruz reflects how the congressman is facing major enemies in his already tough reelection bid.

-Trump has not endorsed a candidate in the race, making Crenshaw the only House Republican from Texas not to get the president’s backing.
+Trump is not expected to endorse Crenshaw, according to a source familiar with his thinking.
+Crenshaw is the only House Republican from Texas not to get the president’s backing.

 “He told me he would — it’s up to him, he doesn’t owe me anything,” Crenshaw told CNN.